When choosing a machine guidance system, ask the right questions.

 2D machine guidance gives you elevation information but doesn’t not give you a position on the job.

 What does 3D machine guidance (sometimes referred to as GPS machine guidance) mean?

 3D machine guidance gives you elevation information the same as 2D system but also gives you a position via coordinates on the machines location on the project.

-What parts of the system are transferrable?
+What parts of the system are transferable?

 Most systems have fixed sensors with cables between sensors.
 The sensors are calibrated to the machine and become part of the “base kit” that must stay on the machine.
 With 4 or more sensors costing as much as $3,000 each, it becomes expensive to share the hardware around multiple machines.
-It makes financial sense to purchase a system that has sensors that are also transferrable between machines.
+It makes financial sense to purchase a system that has sensors that are also transferable between machines.